Puki4556/Vaccinator/README.md

 3) The presence of Snadbox Indicators.
 Mostly if the malware detects one of the above it will be suspended or closed or "act natural" (Do only legitimate stuff) so it won't be detected.

+# Current status
+currently the main Vaccinator script is not done yet.
+The VaccOnOff Is used to detect a kind of malwares ends/suspends their process when they detect a forensics process running.